 So why was I sad the week of my birthday?

 Working in the field of sustainability poses challenges for mental wellbeing.
-Indeed, psychologists have identified a phenomenon called ‘eco-anxiety.’
-The news about climate change is worse all the time and the political will to address it is sorely lacking.
+Indeed, psychologists have identified a phenomenon called ‘eco-anxiety’.
+The news about climate change gets worse all the time and the political will to address it is sorely lacking.
 The brilliantly named ‘She is Still Sustainable’ event that just ran for its second time offers women working in the industry a networking space to explore this topic and others.

 Yet many of the businesses I advise are structured for slow-moving incremental change when agile disruptive practices are what’s needed.

 On the other hand, there are signs of hope that cannot be ignored: the climate strike that young people all over the world are engaging in is wonderful to see.
 And to see my two daughters take part with their friends fills me with pride.

 But I also have to own that in a curmudgeonly and self-indulgent way of which I’m definitely not proud, I felt miserable in the face of the happiness the people in the film had expressed.

 At the sense that they were clearly doing something that brought them such joy.
 “Existential singularity” is how Tom, the man who had been in the coma, describes it.